smishra677/DAFT/Tutorial/tutorial.md

 ****************************************************************************************************************
 ```

 This table asks whether there is evidence for bidirectional introgression.
+Because we only asked who moved *more* in DATA TABLE1, here we want to know if there is also evidence for introgression in the other direction.

-To test this, djiNNI compares the minor-moved lineage to an appropriate sibling lineage.
-In this Gante example, there is no valid sibling comparison for these pairs, so the table contains `-` values and no bidirectional conclusion is made.
+To test this, djiNNI compares the minor-moved lineage (i.e. the one that was not named as the major recipient in DATA TABLE1) to an appropriate sibling lineage.
+In the Gante example, there is no valid sibling comparison for these pairs, so the table contains `-` values and no bidirectional conclusion is made.
+In other words, we cannot test for bidirectional introgression here.

 This means the inferred relations are treated as unidirectional.